Official Website of the

 By the end of the fourth century, a penitential season of 40 days had taken root in the Church.
 The Latin name for the season was "quadragesima," which means "40 days."
 The word "lent" is primarily derived from the Old English "lencten," which means "spring."
 By the ninth century, Anglo-Saxons were using the term to refer to the penitential season before Easter.
 Over time, the meaning of 40 days became tied to the practice of fasting during Lent.
 By the fourth century, in most of the West, it referred to the six days’ fast per week for six weeks.
 (Sundays were excluded.).
 Today, the rules are more lenient.
 See our Fasting and Abstinence Guidelines to learn more.

-Another key aspect of Lent is its connection to those entering the Church through the Rite of Christian Initiation of Adults (RCIA) process.
+Another key aspect of Lent is its connection to those entering the Church through the Order of Christian Initiation of Adults process.
 From the earliest days, Christians associated Lent with the sacrament of baptism, "since Easter was the great baptismal feast."
 Those who were preparing for baptism participated in Lent as part of their preparation.
 "Eventually, those who were already baptized considered it important to join these candidates preparing for baptism in their preparation for Easter.
 The customs and practices of Lent, as we know them today, soon took hold."
-Today, bishops worldwide personally welcome all those going through RCIA in their dioceses during the Rite of Election, a special service held at the beginning of Lent.
-Two of these events will be held in the Diocese of Little Rock this year.
+Today, bishops worldwide personally welcome all those going through Christian initiation in their dioceses during the Rite of Election, a special service held at the beginning of Lent.
+Four of these events will be held in the Diocese of Little Rock this year.
 Visit our calendar to find one near you.

 We hope the following resources help you get the most from your Lenten journey.

-10 Ways to Deepen Experience of Lent
+10 Ways to Deepen Your Experience of Lent

 In addition to the traditional disciplines of prayer, fasting and almsgiving during Lent, many perform acts of penance by "giving up" something, such as chocolate, soda or social media.
 As an alternative, we invite you to take up a practice that you wouldn't otherwise do.
 It may help you experience Lent in a whole new way this year.